Frequently Asked Questions

 To what colleges do Northern graduates commonly go?

-In 2018, our seniors received acceptance letters from a dozen colleges and some received scholarships.
-These colleges include College of Wooster, Brock University, Texas A&M University, University of Texas at Dallas, Allegheny College, George Mason University, Ithaca College, SUNY University at Albany, and Fei Tian College-Middletown.
+In two years since the school was established, our matriculation rate is 100% and our seniors had received scholarships.
+The colleges had accepted our students included New York University, College of Wooster, Brock University, Texas A&M University, University of Texas at Dallas, Allegheny College, George Mason University, Ithaca College, SUNY University at Albany, and Fei Tian College-Middletown.

 Where will I live?